laravel/docs/elixir.md

 });
 ```

-This will append a unique hash to the filename, allowing for cache-busting.
-For example, the generated file name will look something like: `all-16d570a7.css`.

-Then, within your [Laravel views](/docs/{{version}}/views), you may use the `elixir` function to load the appropriately hashed asset:
+After generating the versioned file, you may use Laravel's global `elixir` PHP helper function within your [views](/docs/{{version}}/views) to load the appropriately hashed asset.
+The `elixir` function will automatically determine the name of the hashed file:

 	<link rel="stylesheet" href="{{ elixir("css/all.css") }}">

-The `elixir` function will automatically determine the name of the hashed file.

 #### Versioning Multiple Files

-You may also pass an array to the `version` method to version multiple files:
+You may pass an array to the `version` method to version multiple files:

 ```javascript
 elixir(function(mix) {